kenshikento/kanye-quote-test/README.md

 pretty bare bones at the moment haven't really started.

 ## Aims
-1.Essentially get couple quotes off kanye quote website and randomize it.
+1.Essentially get couple quotes off kanye quote website.
 2. Use TDD
 3. make sure there is form of token